-The environmental performance indicators shown below were determined for all HUBER+SUHNER sites with significant production activities and therefore cover Switzerland, Brazil, China, India, Malaysia, Poland, Tunisia and the UK.
-Germany (Taufkirchen site) was also included as a country with substantially high net sales.
-In 2019, data from the production sites in Empalme (Mexico), Mainz (Germany) and Warren, NJ (USA) were included in the calculation of the environmental performance indicators for the first time.
+The environmental indicators shown below were determined for all HUBER+SUHNER sites with significant production activities and therefore cover Switzerland, China, Germany (Mainz and Taufkirchen sites), the UK, India, Malaysia, Mexico, Poland, Tunisia and the USA (Warren, NJ site).
+Brazil was no longer included in the calculation of the environmental indicators due to the closure of the site there.
+In 2020, the environmental impact of employees commuting to their workplaces was assessed for the first time.

 Each site is considered as a unit, in which energy and material enter (input), and emissions and waste, as well as wastewater, leave (output).
 Only those flows of energy and material are considered, which are used in high amounts, which are suspected to have an important environmental impact, or which are scheduled to take measures.
 Land use and infrastructure (real estate, apparatus, vehicles etc.) are not considered, nor is the impact of use and disposal of products at customer level.